PREreview/documentation/resources/tips_emails_LivePREJC.md

 *Choose a template*: On the new PREreview platform, you have the option to choose one of two available templates.
 The first one is a quick questionnaire that will guide you and other JC participants through a constructive discussion of the preprint.
 The second one is a longer and more detailed guide that will help you craft a complete report similar to what you would do if you were peer reviewing for a journal.

 *Keep it constructive and simple*: As we said in tip 5, keep your feedback constructive and actionable, so that it is simple for the authors to integrate into the manuscript.
 Also remember that any content on PREreview that violates the CoC will be removed from the site, and the author(s) of those comments may be permanently banned from the community.
-Read more in our [CoC](https://v2.prereview.org/docs/code_of_conduct).
+See below for additional tips on how to ensure everyone respects the CoC during JC discussions.

 **7. Share your PREreview**